saurabhs13/DBConnectionPool/README.md

 # DBConnectionPool
-Prototype to demonstrate connection pooling.
+Prototype to demonstrate database connection pooling.

 Setup
 1. Spin up a postgres container using docker.